Dynamic FTSS in Asynchronous Systems: the Case of Unison: Impossibility Results

 \subsection{Preliminaries}

-First, we introduce two preliminary results which show that in any execution of a $(f,r)-$ftss algorithm for \textbf{AU} (under an asynchronous daemon) a processor can not modify its clock value if it has two neighbors $q$ and $q'$ such that: $H_{q}=H_{p}-1$ and $H_{q'}=H_{p}+1$.
+First, we introduce a preliminary result that shows that in any execution of a universal $(f,r)-$ftss algorithm for \textbf{AU} (under an asynchronous daemon) a processor cannot modify its clock value if it has two neighbors $q$ and $q'$ such that: $c_{q}=c_{p}-1$ and $c_{q'}=c_{p}+1$.